 a.
 Lithographs from our team are not guaranteed even if included on the request list below, they are intended to recognize efforts and contributions in support of the team or during your air show.
 To request lithographs from our team, please fill out the Lithograph Request Form (see Attachment 15) and send via email to the Thunderbirds Public Affairs Team NLT 30 days prior to your airshow.
-This 30-day window is crucial to allow sufficient preparation time.
+This 30-day window is crucial to allow sufficient preparation time and failure to submit your request before the 30-day window may not be considered.

 - b.
 The Thunderbirds Public Affairs staff may bring lithographs for the following positions:

 - 1. Official Air Show name

-- 2. Host Commander\
+- 2. Host Commander

-- 3. Command Chief Master Sergeant\
+- 3. Command Chief Master Sergeant

 - 4. Air Show Director

 - 5. Thunderbird Project Officer

 - 6. Maintenance Representative

 - 7. Public Affairs Representative

 - 8. Local U.S. Air Force Recruiter

 - 9. Briefing Room Host Unit

 - 10. Hotel/Billeting

 - 11. Schools/Hospitals (only those we visit)

 - 12. Air Traffic Control

 - 13. Workout Facility

-\ Military show sites only
+- Military show sites only

-c.
+- c.
 You may request up to 25 additional lithographs to distribute as your airshow director/commander see fit.
 Please include all of your desired lithographs in the initial email with your request form to avoid complications.
 Lithographs will be printed as written on the list, please ensure proper spelling and rank, also limit each lithograph title to around 25 characters.